Hydrocortisone for Itching - Topic Overview

 Hydrocortisone cream, gel, or ointment is available without a

 prescription.
-It is commonly used to treat skininflammation and itching.
+It is commonly used to treat skin

 - Carefully read and follow all label directions on